roneymatusp2/Form3EOYrevision/VIDEO_CHECKER_README.md

 ## Important Note

-The DeepSeek Reasoner API has rate limits.
+The Mistral API has rate limits.
 If you get rate limit errors, increase the delay between API calls or run the tool in smaller batches.